ChicagoWorldcon/wellington/CONTRIBUTING.md

 If you're modifying files in this project, please make sure you add yourself to the top of the file in the Apache boilerplate.

-If you're creating a new file in this project, please add the following boilerplate comment in the top of your new files
+If you're creating a new file in this project, please add the following boilerplate comment in the top of your new
+files:

 > Copyright [year] [author name]
 >